Buying Online In Spain – Tips & Tricks

 If you’re worried about using a credit card online, follow these steps to protect yourself:

-- Keep one credit card only for your online purchases.
+- Keep one credit card (this can be a virtual card) only for your online purchases.
 Request the card limit at a level so that if your data is stolen it won’t leave you owing thousands of euros.

 - Try to avoid using debit cards (not easy as some websites don’t charge extra for paying by debit card).
 Debit cards trace directly to your bank whereas credit cards don’t.

 - Report cyber crimes.
 Don’t think it’s a waste of time – you may not get your money back but the Spanish Police or Guardia Civil may be able to track the hackers.

 - Don’t click on links without checking first, especially those with shortened URLs.
 Use sites such as Unfurlr.com which traces shortened URLs to see if they are trustworthy.
 Also check attachments and never click on those with a “html” extension as these are often bogus webpages.

 - Open a separate email account for online shopping different to the ones you have for friends, family and work.
 In this way it’s easier to notice spam or potentially harmful messages.